Guardian Alliance Technologies, Inc.

 A “cookie” is a text file that websites send to a visitor‘s computer or other Internet-connected device to uniquely identify the visitor’s browser or to store information or settings in the browser.
 A “web beacon,” is also called a Web bug or a pixel tag or a clear GIF.
 Used in combination with cookies, a Web beacon is an often-transparent graphic image, usually no larger than 1 pixel x 1 pixel, that is placed on a Web site or in an e-mail that is used to monitor the behavior of the person visiting the Web site or sending the e-mail.

-Guardian uses third-party advertising companies who may place or access cookies on a Visitor’s or Visitors computer hard drive to distinguish the computer Visitor’s web browser uniquely and to keep track of information relating to serving ads on the computer Visitor’s web browser, such as the type of ads shown and the webs pages on which the ads appeared.
+Guardian may, from time to time, use third-party advertising companies who may place or access cookies on a Visitor’s or Visitors computer hard drive to distinguish the computer Visitor’s web browser uniquely and to keep track of information relating to serving ads on the computer Visitor’s web browser, such as the type of ads shown and the webs pages on which the ads appeared.

 These third-party advertising companies may use information about a Visitor’s visits to the Sites and to other sites in order to provide advertisements about goods and services of interest to the Visitor on our Sites or on other, third party sites.
 Guardian may also give third party advertisers the ability to tailor their advertisements on our Sites using demographic and preference information we provide to them in aggregate form.
 This information does not identify Visitors individually.